AlexRabbit/Minecraft2Dropbox/README.md

 - [x] Step 3: Click on download *"Minecraft2Dropbox.exe"*
 - [x] Step 4: **"Enjoy"**

+*When used more than one time you have to press "T" in the console to overwrite on dropbox*

 ----

 ## **Option 2: The source way.**